-This study also looked in detail at the capacity of the landscape around Thurnby and Bushby to accommodate additional development while respecting its character.
+This study also looked in detail at the capacity of the landscape around Thurnby/Bushby to accommodate additional development while respecting its character.
 The land immediately south of Thurnby on the relatively steep slopes of the Bushby Brook valley is identified as having low capacity to accommodate development whilst the wider brook valley and slopes have low - medium capacity.
 The landscape capacity map from the study in included at Appendix 1.

 However, in addition to purely landscape considerations, the function and value of the local landscape to the local community is also recognised in the Core Strategy policy.
 This supports the principle of maintaining the Thurnby/Leicester/Oadby Green Wedge which wraps round the west and south of Thurnby/Bushby and extends southwards to include Stoughton.
 The Core Strategy also supports the principle of maintaining an Area of Separation between Thurnby and Scraptoft.
-Whilst some of the existing Area of Separation (as defined by 'saved' Local Plan (2001) policy) now has planning permission for residential development, the boundaries of an Area of Separation are likely to be set out in the emerging Scraptoft Neighbourhood Plan.
+Whilst some existing Area of Separation (as defined by 'saved' Local Plan (2001) policy) now has planning permission for residential development, the boundaries of a revised Area of Separation will be set out in the new Local Plan.